SEO vs UX

 In a world where content is abundant and attention is scarce, two forces are quietly shaping digital performance: SEO and UX.
-And while they’ve traditionally lived in separate corners—SEO under marketing, UX under product or design—it's time to recognize them for what they truly are: a power couple capable of driving serious growth when working together.
+And while they’ve traditionally lived in separate corners—SEO under marketing, UX under product or design

 If you’re still treating SEO and UX as parallel strategies, this post is your nudge to integrate.
+Because high-ranking pages mean little if they don’t convert.

 And even the best-designed experience won’t deliver if no one can find it.

-Why SEO and UX Must Work Together
+Why SEO and UX must work together

 Search engines have evolved.
 Ranking algorithms no longer reward keyword stuffing or sheer backlink volume—they prioritize user experience.

-Take Google’s Core Web Vitals, for example.
 These metrics now directly influence rankings and are all about how users experience your site:

-• LCP (Largest Contentful Paint) – how fast your main content loads
+- LCP (Largest Contentful Paint) – how fast your main content loads

-• CLS (Cumulative Layout Shift) – how visually stable your site is
+- CLS (Cumulative Layout Shift) – how visually stable your site is

-• INP (Interaction to Next Paint) – how quickly your site responds to user actions
+- INP (Interaction to Next Paint) – how quickly your site responds to user actions

-But SEO doesn’t just stop at attracting the right traffic.
-UX takes over the moment a user lands.
 If your layout is confusing, your CTAs are buried, or your mobile experience is clunky, even the most relevant visit will bounce.

-SEO gets them there.
 UX makes them stay—and buy.

-The 3 Types of Intent (and How UX Supports Them)
+The 3 types of intent (and how UX supports them)

-Every user lands on your site with a purpose.
 Understanding their intent is key to designing an experience that meets it.

-1. Informational Intent
+1. Informational intent

 “I’m researching.
 Show me options.”